SchlossLab/Schloss_PacBio16S_PeerJ_2015/PacBioManuscript.md

 **Figure 5.
-The percentage of V1-V9 sequences that were predicted to have between 0 and 20 errors as a function of the error rate of the sequences.** The error rates were selected because they represented the error rate for the V1-V9 sequences before (0.52%) and after (0.32%) the pre-clustering step, the lowest observed error rate we observed (V4:
+The percentage of V1-V9 sequences that were predicted to have between 0 and 20 errors as a function of the error rate of the sequences.** The highest error rate, 0.52%, corresponds to what was observed before the pre-clustering step The smalles error rate (0.02%) corresponds to our previous observations using the 454 and MiSeq sequencing platforms.
-0.14%) and the error rate we
-observed previously using the 454 and MiSeq sequencing platforms.
 The predicted number of errors was assumed to follow a binomial distribution.